nruhm/diarscription/docs/reference/audio/sample-d/gold-reference.md

 299
 00:17:02,910 --> 00:17:05,342
-[SPEAKER_02]: I don't know if he's still leaving it off.
+[SPEAKER_02]: I don't know if he's still leaving or not.

 300
 00:17:05,322 --> 00:17:07,316